ViniciusRio/challenge-bten-frontend/README.md

 # Challenge Bten Frontend

 ## File Structure

-Here demonstrate the custom folder structure, the rest follow the project architecture itself
+Here we demonstrate the structure of custom folders, the rest follows the project's own architecture.
+There was also a concern about not repeating code and making it readable to other programmers using best practices

 ```
 project